ahmadshuraih/LB-Tester/readme.md

 > - expectedServerName: string //This will be compared with the server name that will be returned by the response.
 > - expectedServerPort: string //This will be compared with the server port that will be returned by the response.
 > - tenantId: string //This will be added to the request url instead of #{tenantId}.
-> - requestParameters: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'.
+> - requestParameters?: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'.
 > - requestBody?: any //(optional) This is for the requst body.
-> - requestHeaders: object //(optional) This is for the request headers.
+> - requestHeaders?: object //(optional) This is for the request headers.
+> - urlAddition?: string //URL addition to be added at the end of the url.

 ### TestObjectList